Parth-Vader/FB-Spider/README.md

 2. Open your terminal and change directory to your cloned project folder.

-3. `$ pip install --editable . ` This will install all the requirements listed.
+3. `$ pip3 install --editable . ` This will install all the requirements listed.

 4. Now run the program `$ python3 graph.py `